What Is Swimrun?

 Teams can be made up of 2 men, or 2 women, or a mixed team of 1 man and 1 woman.

-UPDATE - from 2019 onwards, many races became available as solo races, in particular the shorter Sprint or Experience races.
+From 2019 onwards, many races became available as solo races, in particular the shorter Sprint or Experience races.

 Swimrun rules are fairly relaxed - you can wear any design of wetsuit that you want; you can use hand paddles to help you on the swim legs; you can use a pull buoy on the swim sections.
 But whatever equipment you start with, you also have to carry for the entire race.
 So you don't want to carry anything too bulky that may slow you down on the run legs.
 Most of the running involves steep ascents and descents on trails!